zwrose/deke-list/README.md

 Work list (in no particular order):
 + email account verification
 + handling 'not in insightly' corner case
-+ All the front end work
++ Individual feature front end
 + Auto email if there are api call errors
 + custom 404 etc. handlers
 + add loading wheels where needed